Got a news tip? Get in touch with us

 We’re committed to reporting stories that help our readers connect with their community, especially breaking news and matters of public safety.
 If you see news we should report, please consider becoming a part of the local journalism effort in the Region.
-Starting today, the Times of Northwest Indiana has developed a faster, easier way for you to submit a news tip or story idea.
+The Times of Northwest Indiana has developed a faster, easier way for you to submit a news tip or story idea.

 You’ll find a new link on our website’s navigation menu labeled News Tip.
 Tapping that link from your smartphone, tablet or computer launches a short form that allows you to send news tips or story ideas directly to our editors.